icek/ash/packages/ash/README.md

 information is kept at runtime.
 Adding typescript to javascript gave us code completion and type checking, but information about type is dropped as soon as code is compiled to javascript and not available at runtime.
-To keep Typescript API as similar to AS3 version it's not changed as in [ash-js] (`Ash.Nodes.create()`).
 All you need to add is `@keep(Class)` to each field of your node.
-This way type information is available in compile and run time.
+This way type information is available in compile and runtime.
 Example:

  ```typescript
 import { Node, keep } from '@ash.ts/ash';